Scol-Git/scol-backend/DEV.GUIDE.md

 ### Rate Limiting

 Rate limiting uses a sliding window algorithm with Redis storage.
+When Redis is unavailable, rate limiting fails open (allows all requests).

+#### Fail-Open Behavior

+When Redis is unavailable:
+- `increment()` returns allow-all values: `{ count: 0, remaining: limit }`
+- No requests are blocked due to rate limiting
+- Application continues to function without rate limiting protection

 #### Configuration